From opulent castles and medieval villages to rolling vineyards and volcanic islands, we explore some of the best places

 There are many hiking trails in the area, including the popular route from Covilhã up to Torre.
-During the incline towards the rocky gorges, you will be able to spot casais; traditional one-room stone shepherds’ huts thatched with straw.
-Covilhã has remained the center of wool production in the Iberian region since the 12th century; you can explore its history in the Wool Museum (Museu de Lanifícios).
+During the incline towards the rocky gorges, you will be able to spot casais; traditional one-room stone shepherd huts that are thatched with straw.
+Covilhã has remained the center of wool production in the Iberian region since the 12th century.
+You can explore its history in the Wool Museum (Museu de Lanifícios).
 The mountain town of Manteigas, with its cobbled streets and picturesque houses, is also a great base from which to explore this magnificent landscape.

 Portugal’s illustrious capital is arguably one of the most charismatic cities in Europe and home to some of the country’s most famous landmarks.
 These include the 11th-century São Jorge Castle and the 16th-century Torre de Belém.
 When strolling around the cobbled streets, you will stumble upon stunning mosaic-tiled plazas, fairytale castles, and gothic monasteries.
 This stunning architecture makes Lisbon one of the most popular places to visit in Portugal.

 For amazing views of the city, take the 45-meter-high Elevador de Santa Justa to the highest part of Lisbon.
 Alternatively, hop on Elevador da Glória, a vintage wooden tram that brings you to Miradouro de São Pedro de Alcântara; a beautiful garden with an observation point.
 You can also soak up the sights by jumping on one of the iconic yellow trams, enjoying a Portuguese custard tart (pastel da belém) in a patisserie, or listening to mournful fado singers on a patio restaurant.

-Often dubbed ‘the Venice of Portugal’, the picturesque city of Aveiro is famed for its beautiful canals, Nouveau architecture, and colorful gondolas (moliceiros).
+Often dubbed the Venice of Portugal, the picturesque city of Aveiro is famed for its beautiful canals, Nouveau architecture, and colorful gondolas (moliceiros).
 Located on the edge of the vast Ria de Aveiro lagoon, this authentic fishing district is home to numerous religious buildings.
 These include the Cathedral of Aveiro, with its prominent bell tower, and the 15th-century Convento de Jesus; featuring a lavish tomb made of marble.